International Covenant on Economic, Social and Cultural Rights (ICESCR)

 5. UN publishes recommendations

-- Based on the current timetable, we estimate that the UN will publish its recommendations to the UK in 2024.
+- Based on the current timetable, we estimate that the UN will publish its new recommendations to the UK in 2025 at the earliest

-- The UN published its last recommendations to the UK (June 2016).
+- The UN will publish its new recommendations to the UK after the examination

 6. Government implements recommendations